EFL League One play-offs: Format

 As of 2021, the League One play-offs involve the four teams that finish directly below the automatic promotion places in EFL League One, the third tier of the English football league system.
 These teams meet in a series of play-off matches to determine the final team that will be promoted to the EFL Championship.
 Based on the ranking, the team finishing in third place plays the sixth-placed team, while the team in fourth plays the fifth-placed team in the "play-off semi-finals".
 Two ties are played over two legs, with the higher-ranked side hosting the second leg.
 According to the EFL, "this is designed to give the highest finishing team an advantage".

 The winner of each semi-final is determined by the aggregate score across the two legs, with the number of goals scored in each match of the tie being added together.
 The team with the higher aggregate score qualifies for the final.
 If, at the end of the regular 90 minutes of the second leg, the aggregate score is level then the match goes into extra time where two 15-minute halves are played.
 If the score remains level at the end of extra time, the tie is decided by a penalty shootout.
 The away goals rule does not apply in the play-off semi-finals.

-As of 2022, VAR (virtual assistance referee) will be used in the playoff final against Wycombe Wanderers and Sunderland FC.
+In 2022, VAR (virtual assistance referee) was available to be used, for the first time, in the play-off final between Wycombe Wanderers and Sunderland.

 The clubs that win the semi-finals then meet at Wembley Stadium, a neutral venue, for a one-off match referred to as the "play-off final".
 If required, extra time and a penalty shootout can be employed in the same manner as for the semi-finals to determine the winner.
 The runner-up and losing semi-finalists remain in League One while the winning side is promoted.
 The match, along with the finals of the Championship and League Two play-offs, usually takes place over the long weekend of the second bank holiday in May.